IBM Closes its $34 Billion Acquisition of Red Hat

 In the tech giant’s largest deal ever and one of the biggest deals in US history, IBM closed its $34 billion acquisition of Red Hat on Tuesday July 9, 2019.

 Red Hat will now be a unit of IBM’s hybrid cloud division and Red Hat CEO Jim Whitehurst will join IBM’s senior management team.
 This event has significant meaning that extends beyond is monetary value: it is a testament to the power of Open Source and the opportunity it offers businesses of all sizes across all industries.
+IBM generates about $11B per year from consulting services.

 Organizations choose open source because it allows them to build high-quality software faster and more securely than proprietary alternatives.
 Open source development is more rapid, with updates occurring on a more frequent basis.
 It is decentralized, so disparate groups from around the world collaborate and build a community where many stakeholders contribute, customizing and improving it for everyone along the way.